-Master of Landscape Architecture Comprehensive Studio Requirement
+Master of Landscape Architecture Studio Grade Requirement

 Students must achieve a minimum average of B- in the core sequence in order to enter the comprehensive studio sequence.
-Students who do not fulfill this requirement may be permitted to repeat Landscape Architecture Studio I or II.
-If a student still fails to meet the B- average after taking an additional 500level studio, the student's status will be determined by a faculty committee.
+Students who do not fulfill this requirement may be permitted to repeat the 501 or 502 studio.
+If a student still fails to meet the B- average after taking an additional 500-level studio, they will be dismissed from the Master of Landscape Architecture program.